-Graduates will develop skills in strategic management, communication, change management, stakeholder engagement, and critical and systems thinking.
-These skills will prepare them for jobs with utility companies (electricity and water), government agencies in regulation and compliance, solar power companies and other renewable energy generators, or nonprofits engaged in promoting renewable energy and conservation.
+Graduates will develop skills in economics, finance, modeling, strategic management, stakeholder engagement, and critical and systems thinking.
+They will also graduate with a deep understanding of renewable energy technologies and the grid, and the challenges inherent to transitioning to a low-carbon economy.
+This collection of skills and knowledge will prepare them for jobs with renewable energy companies, utilities, government agencies, or nonprofits engaged in promoting renewable energy and conservation.

 After graduating with a BS in Energy Engineering in Brazil, I was looking for a way to have a broader perspective in the energy field.
 The imminent transition to a cleaner path in the energy sector always intrigued me and I was happy to find Energy Systems Management (ENGY) which allowed me to work with people who have the same goals for a clean energy future.
 In my first year at ENGY, I developed a critical view about the energy industry in California which helped me land an internship at Tesla.
 I will be working in the Environmental, Health and Safety department, performing energy audits, waste management and safety within its factory.
 Being an ENGY grad student gave me the tools to find work at a innovative company that is paving the way for clean transportation."

 GABRIELA VOLPATO '20, ENVIRONMENTAL, HEALTH AND SAFETY INTERN, TESLA